 FIG. 8.
-Q-dependence of the average collective characteristic times $\langle \tau \rangle = \Gamma(1/\beta)\tau{\rm W}/\beta$ determined from the NSE experiments (empty symbols: dPrec; filled symbols: dNP) at 280 K (circles, $\beta=0.43$), 320 K (squares, $\beta=0.47$), and 360 K (diamonds, $\beta=0.55$).
+Q-dependence of the average collective characteristic times $\langle \tau \rangle = \Gamma(1/\beta)\tau_w/\beta$ determined from the NSE experiments (empty symbols: dPrec; filled symbols: dNP) at 280 K (circles, β =0.43), 320 K (squares, β =0.47) and 360 K (diamonds, β =0.55).
 The dashed-dotted lines are descriptions of the collective times for the precursor in terms of an (anomalous jump) diffusive component (shown as the dashed line for the 280 K case) and a $Q \to 0$ component affected by a cutoff factor (see Appendix).

-beyond a certain length scale-somehow related to Q_c -the system would appear as viscoelastically homogeneous.
-This crossover is captured by a model proposed by Novikov et al.24 that was later reformulated for the case of glass-forming polymers or systems showing stretched relaxation behavior in general.25 Such an extended approach was applied^{25,42,43} to the case of polyisobutylene (PIB) using the NSE data previously reported in Ref.
-44. The application of this model to the dPrec results is explained in detail in the Appendix.
+peak.
+Therefore, they obviously fail in reproducing the experimentally observed acceleration of the collective dynamics at intermediate length scales.
+Around a given Q_c -value located in the ILS region, the collective response of glassforming systems crosses over from being dominated by diffusion to a region where it is dominated by the viscoelastic coupling of stress and density fluctuations.
+Only beyond a certain length scale -somehow related with Q_c - the system would appear as viscoelastically homogeneous.
+This crossover is captured by a model proposed by Novikov et al.24 that was later reformulated for the case of glass-forming polymers, or systems showing stretched relaxation behavior in general25.
+Such an extended approach was applied^{25,42,43} to the case of polyisobutylene (PIB), using the NSE data previously resported in Ref.
+44. The application of this model to the dPrec results is explained in detail in the Appendix of this paper.
 It provides the description of the collective times shown as dashed-dotted lines in Fig. 8.
-For the precursor melt, $Q_c \approx 0.6 \,\text{Å}^{-1}$.
+For the precursor melt, $Q_c \approx 0.6 \, \text{Å}^{-1}$.